rtdi/connectorbase/README.md

 ## The various modules

+Note: All modules are available in Maven Central

 Generally speaking there are two different module types, the Pipeline and the Connector.
-The Pipeline is used by the Connector to talk with the backend and there are different types.
-The [pipelinehttp](https://github.com/rt-di/connectorbase/tree/master/pipelinehttp) module speaks to Kafka via https, using the [pipelinehttpserver](https://github.com/rt-di/connectorbase/tree/master/pipelinehttpserver) as bridge from https to the Kafka native protocol.
-This would be used if Kafka is installed in the could and the source is on premise.
+The Pipeline is used by the Connector to talk with the backend.
+The [pipelinehttp](https://github.com/rt-di/connectorbase/tree/master/pipelinehttp) module speaks to Kafka via https streams, using the [pipelinehttpserver](https://github.com/rt-di/connectorbase/tree/master/pipelinehttpserver) as bridge from https to the Kafka native protocol.
+This pipeline variant makes sense if Kafka is installed in the could and the source is on premise.

-The [pipelinekafkatcp](https://github.com/rt-di/connectorbase/tree/master/pipelinekafkatcp) module on the other hand is using the Kafka TCP protocol and is useful in case Kafka and the sources are in the same network.
+The [pipelinekafkatcp](https://github.com/rt-di/connectorbase/tree/master/pipelinekafkatcp) module is using the Kafka TCP protocol and is useful in case Kafka and the sources are in the same network.

 Connectors themselves are built on top of the [webappfoundation](https://github.com/rt-di/connectorbase/tree/master/webappfoundation) module, which in turn is based on a lower level api, the [connectorfoundation](https://github.com/rt-di/connectorbase/tree/master/connectorfoundation).
 The webapp foundation provides mostly UI related code, the connectorfoundation is about reading and storing configuration files, starting stopping the various threads, error handling etc.